paulca/eyeballs.js/README.md

 Let's start at the very start: a blog example.

-We start with the very basics: a "New Post" form and an empty collection:
+We start with the very basics: an empty collection:

 ```html
 <div data-collection="Post">